Toddler Throwing Up Mucus: 5 Common Causes & How To Help

 Ginger is more effective in reducing these symptoms when taken in small daily doses over time.
 These doses can range from 0.5-1.5 grams per day.

-It should be noted that those who are pregnant or breastfeeding, suffer from diabetes, hemophilia, low body weight, or high blood pressure should not use ginger.
+It should be noted that children who suffer from diabetes, hemophilia, low body weight, or high blood pressure should not use ginger.

 Peppermint

-Keep in mind that only the smell has been studied for efficacy.
+Keep in mind that only the scent has been studied for efficacy.
 Ingesting peppermint teas, oils, and pills has not been as thoroughly examined.

 Clear Fluids